About the college

 In addition to being involved in the wider Wycliffe community, Wycliffe’s Graduate Centre provides a more intimate community for its graduate students.
 In addition to supporting its graduates through designated study space, a large theological library, and conference bursaries, it organizes a wide range of events, providing a stimulating environment for graduate students to meet and share with one another academically, socially, and spiritually.
 All students are also able to make use of the ministry training that the Hall offers in its role as an ordinand training base for the Church of England.

 Although the majority of graduates study degrees offered through the Faculty of Theology and Religion, Wycliffe also welcomes applications from those studying non-theological degrees who wish to make use of Wycliffe’s theological expertise and provision in their studies or more broadly.

 Prospective students are warmly encouraged to contact the hall to discuss the range of courses offered, which may be the most appropriate fit, as well as how Wycliffe may support them during their studies.

 Rooms are available for single students on Wycliffe Hall’s main site.
 Around half the rooms are available through the Christmas and Easter vacations, some of which are also available during the summer vacation.

 Around half of graduate students are housed in college accommodation.
 As all students are of graduate age, whether on a graduate or undergraduate course, accommodation is not split along these lines and all students are entered into the same application process.

 Meals are available in the dining hall during term time.
-A catering fee is charged to all residential students at the start of Michaelmas term, which is exchanged for 180 meals in Hall.
+A catering fee of £600 is charged to all residential students at the start of Michaelmas term, which can be spent through the year on meals in the Hall’s Dining Room.
 Each accommodation block on-site contains a full- equipped kitchen.